alexanderswann-noaa/Benthic-LiDAR-Mapping/README.md

  Environment OK!**
  <br>

-If you do not receive this message, contact `Jordan` or `Xander`.
+If you do not receive this message, contact [Jordan](https://github.com/Jordan-Pierce) or [Xander](https://github.com/alexanderswann).
 Finally, update you `PYTHONPATH` to have the directory of `CloudCompare`:
 <br>
 <br>